-All of our therapeutic programs are in the preclinical development stage.
 Our preclinical studies and clinical trials may not be successful.
 If we are unable to commercialize our product candidates or experience significant delays in doing so, our business will be materially harmed.

-We are very early in our development efforts, and all of our drug candidates are still in preclinical development.
-We have identified lead product candidates for three of our programs.
-We have no products on the market or in clinical development.
-We have invested a significant portion of our efforts and financial resources in the identification and preclinical development of oligonucleotides and the development of our platform.
+We are early in our clinical development efforts, and we currently have no products on the market.
+Our product candidates are still in preclinical or earlystage clinical development.
+In 2017, we initiated clinical trials of our product candidates WVE-120101 and WVE-120102 in patients with HD, and WVE-210201 in patients with DMD.
+We have invested a significant portion of our efforts and financial resources in the identification and preclinical and clinical development of our oligonucleotides and the development of our platform.
 Our ability to generate product revenue, which we do not expect will occur for many years, if ever, will depend heavily on the successful development and eventual commercialization of our product candidates.
 Our success will depend on several factors, including the following:

-- successfully completing preclinical studies and clinical trials; - successful process development and manufacturing campaigns conducted in accordance with cGMP; - receiving regulatory approvals from applicable regulatory authorities to market our product candidates; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; - acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; and - a continued acceptable safety profile of the products following approval.
+- successfully completing preclinical studies and clinical trials; - successfully conducting process development and manufacturing campaigns in accordance with current good manufacturing practice ("cGMP"); - receiving regulatory approvals from applicable regulatory authorities to market our product candidates and, to the extent necessary, our companion diagnostic tests; - establishing commercial manufacturing capabilities or making arrangements with third party contract manufacturing organizations ("CMOs"); - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; - the degree to which we are successful in our collaborations with Takeda and Pfizer; - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others; acceptance of the products, if and when approved, by patients, the medical community and third-party payors; - effectively competing with other therapies; and - continuing to maintain an acceptable safety profile of the products following approval.